-Total cost refers to the overall cost of production, which includes both the fixed and the variable components of the cost.
-In Economics, the total cost is described as the cost that is required to produce a product.
+Total cost refers to the overall cost of production, which includes both fixed and variable components of the cost.
+In economics, the total cost is described as the cost that is required to produce a product.

-- Fixed Cost: It is the cost that is constant.
-In other words, these are costs that will remain the same, irrespective of the number of units that are being produced.
-For example, lease for a building or rent for an apartment.
+Fixed cost: It is the cost that is constant.
+In other words, these are the costs that remain the same, irrespective of the number of units that are being produced.
+For example, the lease for a building or the rent for an apartment.

-- Variable Cost: Variable cost is the cost that changes (increase or decrease) based on the number of goods produced by a company or the service requirements of customers.
+Variable cost: Variable cost is the cost that changes (increases or decreases) based on the number of goods produced by a company or the service requirements of customers.

 Total cost is an important indicator of the financial performance of a company.
 This can show if a company is spending too much money on certain processes and if there is a need to cut down the costs.

-Mathematically total cost formula can be represented as
+Mathematically, the total cost formula can be represented as,

 Total Cost = Total Fixed Cost + Total Variable Cost